-- Hardtails: Without the extra weight of rear suspension, hardtail bikes average about 26 to 28 pounds.
+Hardtails: Without the extra weight of the rear suspension, hardtail bikes average about 26 to 28 pounds.

 When deciding whether or not to buy a mountain bike for everyday use, it’s important to decide exactly what you will be using the bike for.
-A full downhill bike is not going to be good for riding around town and will most likely be a waste of money and will lead to a less enjoyable ride.
-However, there are other mountain bikes that would be more suitable for all round riding.
+For example, a big full-suspension downhill bike is not going to be good for riding around town or doing your daily commute.
+However, there are other mountain bikes that would be more suitable for both on and off-road.

 The best type of mountain bike for the road will be a cross-country hard trail, fitted with slick tires for the road.